Withdrawal, Transfer, Cancellation and Refund 2022

 Refund of External Examination Fees

-- External examination fees will be refunded if a withdrawal form is formally lodged with the Otago Polytechnic Limited before the cut-off date for the examination fees determined within each programme of study annually.
+- External examination fees will be refunded if withdrawn prior to the cut-off for the examination.
 If examination fees have been sent to the examining body, a request for a refund must be made by the learner directly to the appropriate organisation.